vhvplatform/go-framework/EXTRACTION_GUIDE.md

 # Developer Tools Repository Extraction Guide

-This guide explains how to extract the `devtools/` directory from the monorepo into its own separate repository (`go-devtools`).
+This guide explains how to extract the `framework/` directory from the monorepo into its own separate repository (`go-framework`).

 ## Why Extract?